otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client creates Prekey Messages, as defined in OTRv4 specification.
 See the [Prekey message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section of the OTRv4 specification for details.
-1. Client receives a Prekey Server Identity (e.g. prekey.example.org) and the Prekey Server long-term public key from a source.
+1. Client receives a Prekey Server Identity (e.g. prekey.example.org) with the the Prekey Server long-term public key from a source.
 In XMPP, for example, this source is the Prekey Server' service discovery functionality.
 1. Client authenticates (in a deniable way) with the Prekey Server through the